garfieldmoore/garfieldmoore.github.io/_drafts/Small-is-beautiful.markdown

 When I am working with teams to create a requirements backlog I always try to break the requirements into bite size pieces.

-There are a number of advanges to this that I'll go into detail in this blog.
+There are a number of advantages to this that I'll go into detail in this blog.

 One of the problems with the waterfall process of requirements gathering, design, development and testing is that checking the software only happens at the end of the project.
 A significant time has elapsed and the customers requirements will have changed (or they might not have known what they wanted in the first place)